Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

       ### Avoid nested scroll within a modal
       Scrolling inside a modal can become a usability issue on narrow devices and is not recommended.

   - type: section
-    name: Responsive Design

-  - type: two column
-    text: |

-      ### Design changes at breakpoint = 768px
-      The modal is responsive to accommodate all device sizes.
-See how spacing and button size change at breakpoint of 768px.

-  - type: section
     name: Actions